By improving your WordPress SEO you can quickly increase your website traffic and revenue.

 This is another big SEO issue with WordPress.

 If you check out your comment box reply link, it will show something like:

 There are many fixes for this.
-You can use the WordPress SEO by Yoast permalink options to fix it, or you can use URL parameter settings in your Google Webmaster tool.
+You can use the WordPress SEO by Yoast permalink options to fix it, or you can use URL parameter settings in Google search console.

 - It will make your post presentation better

 - It will make your content Pinnable on Pinterest

 - It will help you drive more organic traffic via Images search.

 These are some of the advantages which I listed and now let’s stick to the main topic and that is: Optimizing your WordPress images for the search engine.
 Unlike text content, Search engine bots use Alt text to understand what an image is all about.

 You can use SEO friendly images plugin to create auto ALT text for all your images but make sure your images name are meaningful.
 Before uploading images in WordPress, Use simple naming conventions like WordPress-SEO.jpeg instead of DSC001.jpeg.